 Ingredients

-- 1 can organic canned black beans, or 2 cups cooked soaked dry beans
+- 1 can organic canned black beans, or 2 cups cooked beans

 - 2 Tbsp. virgin coconut oil, plus extra for greasing the pan